jplusplus/langparser/README.md

 A restify middleware for parsing language/locale url parameters.

-This middleware looks for a language tag in the query string (by deafult in `lang=XX` or `language=XX`), and tries to parse out locale and language, according to BCP 47.
+This middleware looks for a language tag in the query string (by default in `lang=XX` or `language=XX`), and tries to parse out locale and language, according to BCP 47.
 Parsed values will be available for any following routes in `res.locals.lang` and `res.locals.locale` respectively.